 Although used commonly in the construction industry, powder coating is sometimes still considered a novelty by some contractors.
 The construction sector uses liquid coatings after having established a long track record.
-However metals for construction uses powder coats and has done for over four decades now.
-The properties offer just as good a performance (if not better) than liquid paint.
+However metals for construction have in fact been powder coated for over four decades now.
+In addition, the properties offer just as good a performance (if not better) than liquid paint.
 The protective coating can be used for a range of surfaces such as:

 - Aluminium facade profiles and panels